Supply Chain Digest Blog Entry: April 24, 2013 (here)

-I am really excited about the emergence of shuttle goods to person automation technology for semi-automated less than full case (i.e. split case) and/or full case distribution applications.
+I am really excited about the emergence of shuttle technology for semi-automated less than full case (i.e. split case) and/or full case distribution applications.
 I personally think that this automation technology is really set to take off and I will explain why in this blog entry which provides a primer to explain how this type of solution works.
-A more in depth and unbiased review of the Dematic Shuttle system can be found here.
+A more in depth and unbiased review of the Dematic Shuttle System can be found here.

 First off, the concept of "goods to person" (GTP) means that the warehouse operator is stationary and the material handling equipment brings the goods to the operator.
-There is a number of different types of solutions that fall into this category including: horizontal and vertical carousels; ASRS miniload systems with extractors; Amazonrobotics (formerly Kiva systems); Autostore; and shuttle technology.
+There is a number of different types of solutions that fall into this category including: horizontal and vertical carousels; ASRS miniload systems with extractors; Kiva systems; Swisslog's Autostore system; and shuttle technology.
 What makes the shuttle unique and exciting is that throughput capabilities have been taken up by an order of magnitude as compared to previous generations of GTP technology.
 This really opens the doors to apply this type of technology for extremely high volume distribution environments.
 In a nutshell, here is how it works:

 - Incoming goods are transferred from the receiving dock to work stations where operators open master cartons and deposit selling units into standardized totes.
 Totes are then transferred by conveyors for automatic induction points into a vertical storage buffer (i.e. racking system for totes).
 Each induction point has a vertical lift that transfers each tote to its vertical storage level within the storage buffer.
 Storage is typically random since the intent is to workload balance the aisles and levels in the system.